held-logo

 A lot is said about how knowledge of vocabulary and idiomatic expressions is important for text interpretation and understanding language in general.
 Lots of words are also spent on the importance of learning in context.

 There is little doubt that a rich knowledge of vocabulary and idioms is an important factor in understanding and producing language.
 However, there are always moments where this knowledge is not enough.

-The first thing that come up in most peoples minds is look it up or ask someone, a teacher.
+The first thing that comes up in most peoples minds is, look words up or ask someone for the meaning.
 But, what if this isn't possible?

-Actually, more often it isn't possible than that it is.
+Actually, situations in which it is not possible to look up or ask for the meanings of words are more common than those in which it is possible.
 Moreover, even when it is possible, the process is often to difficult and to slow.
-It is where thinking in metaphors comes in.
-Trying to find a metaphoric meaning for words that don't seem to make any sense in the context at hand, very often show you the meaning of that word in that context and very often one of the meanings that can be found in a dictionary.
-This makes thinking in metaphors to understand words and texts at least as important as knowing many words and idioms for understanding others.
+These are situations where thinking in metaphors is useful.
+When words don't seem to make any sense in the context at hand, trying to find a metaphoric meaning very often shows you the meaning of those words in that context and it is even likely to be one of the meanings that can be found in a dictionary.
+This makes thinking in metaphors to understand words and texts at least as important as knowing many words and idioms.
+It is a fast and flexible way for understanding what others want to say.

 First published: ;